ftoticone/ShellyEMPro/README.md

 </code>

 The result of execution is saved in a csv file named by "emdata_converted".
 Attached file <em>emdata_converted_20250114132524.csv is the result of <em>emdata_34987A450088_20250103.csv</em>.

+For further information about italian eletric billing range please refer to the following <a href="https://www.arera.it/bolletta/glossario-dei-termini/dettaglio/fasce-orarie">link</a>